aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

   cluster,
   taskDefinition,
   cloudMapOptions: {
-    // Create A records - useful for VPC networking.
+    // Create A records - useful for AWSVPC network mode.
     dnsRecordType: cloudmap.DnsRecordType.A,
   },
 });